smy73/Coursera-ExploratoryDataAnalysis/README.md

 ## Course Project 1

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:
+In particular, we will be using the “Individual household electric power consumption Data Set” which hadd been made available on the course web site:

 * **Dataset**: Electric power consumption [20Mb]
 * **Description**: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.
+##Objective:
+To examine how household energy usage varies over a 2-day period in February, 2007 by reproducing a series of four plots.

 The following descriptions of the 9 variables in the dataset are taken from the UCI web site: